 - Specific equipment and devices for data storage and similar

 It’s recommended that you list all the elements, their physical location, which network they belong to, as well as how they depend on other elements.
-The listing is followed by a risk assessment.
+The list is then followed by a risk assessment.

 For each of the elements you’ve included in your list, name potential threats and risks: